ComputerNetworks-UFRGS/ASTORIA/README.md

 $ ./waf --run scratch mosaik-ns3-integration
 ```

-2. In a new terminal access mosaik folder which you have cloned from this repository and execute:
+2. In a new terminal access Mosaik folder you cloned from this repository and execute:

 ```
 $ sudo pip install -U virtualenv